droundy/fac/web/index.md

-- If your build rules depend on the operating system, or the system environment, your "configure" script is the same program (in the language of your choice) that creates a `.bilge` file.
-Or perhaps it provides input to the script that actually creates the `.bilge` file.
+- If your build rules depend on the operating system, or the system environment, your "configure" script is the same program (in the language of your choice) that creates a `.fac` file.
+Or perhaps it provides input to the script that actually creates the `.fac` file.